eusfelix/hikvision-to-mqtt/README.md

 # hikvision-to-mqtt
-Send alarm events from Hikvision devices to MQTT
+Sends alarm events from Hikvision devices to MQTT.

 # Install
 ```